gustavo-bravo11/CPSC571-Carmichael_Storage/README.md

 └── README.md                      # This file
 ```

-Developed as part of CPSC 571 - Database Management Systems at the University of Calgary.
+Developed as part of CPSC 571 and CPSC 671 - Database Management Systems at the University of Calgary.